Amazing, Healthy Snack Ideas for Fatty Liver Disease

 You might consider yogurt as nothing but a dressing, but it can also be a great snack!

-Dairy is also something that most people are told to stay away from (by other people, usually, not doctors), but low fat yogurt (plain!) is healthy and good.
+Dairy is also something that most people are told to stay away from (by other people, usually, not doctors), but low fat yogurt (plain!) is healthy and good for your liver.

 Nuts and seeds

-Again, you can go wild here: nuts, groundnuts, Cajun, pistachio, almonds, sunflower seeds, pumpkin seeds… anything goes and you can mix and match to your liking.
+Again, you can go wild here: nuts, groundnuts, Cajun, pistachio, almonds, sunflower seeds, pumpkin seeds… anything goes, and you can mix and match them to your liking.

-Also, choose roasted (or raw when applicable) and not nuts that are fried in oil.
-Go for plain ones, so no flavors, additives or chemicals!
+Second, choose roasted (or raw where it’s possible) instead of oil-fried ones.
+Go for plain options, so no flavors, additives or chemicals!

 Eat no more than a handful per day (no more than 50 grams) and don’t eat them daily as those calories do add up!